About Our Grants

 The Michael Matters Foundation’s Requirements:

-- Applicant has a diagnosis of primary malignant brain cancer.
+- Applicant has a diagnosis of primary malignant brain tumor.

 - Applicant household income can be no more than 400 percent of the Federal government’s poverty level.